Mapcode

 The mapcode system is an open-source geocode system consisting of two groups of letters and digits, separated by a dot.
 It represents a location on the surface of the Earth, within the context of a separately specified country or territory.
 For example, the entrance to the elevator of the Eiffel Tower in Paris is “France 4J.Q2”.
 As with postal addresses, it is often unnecessary to explicitly mention the country.

 The mapcode algorithm defines how a WGS 84 coordinate (a latitude and longitude) can be converted into a mapcode, and vice versa.
 Mapcodes may be supported on an automotive navigation system.
-As a unit of Nokia, HERE supported Mapcode, and mapcode locations remain searchable in HERE WeGo, though mapcodes are no longer exposed in the interface nor shareable from the app.

 Design principles

 The mapcode system was designed specifically as a free, brand-less, international standard for representing any location on the surface of the Earth by a short, easy to recognize and remember “code”, usually consisting of between 4 and 7 letters and digits.

 The shortness is the key differentiating factor between mapcodes and other location references; more densely populated areas are designated with shorter (4 character) codes.

 The brevity of mapcodes was achieved through a combination of several ideas: